Las Vicuñas National Reserve

-Las Vicuñas National Reserve is a nature reserve located in the Parinacota Province, Arica y Parinacota Region, Chile.
+Las Vicuñas National Reserve is a national reserve located in the Parinacota Province, Arica y Parinacota Region, Chile.
 The reserve lies immediately south of Lauca National Park and in its southern portion is contiguous to Salar de Surire Natural Monument, all of which form Lauca Biosphere Reserve.
-The major elevations are Arintika and Pukintika.
+The major peaks are Arintika and Pukintika.

-This Puna ecosystem preserves high-altitude wildlife, including Vicuñas, for which the reserve is named.
+This dry puna ecosystem is home to high-elevation wildlife, including vicuñas, for which the reserve is named.

-Much of the reserve consists of extensive Andean steppes cut by rivers and quebradas, being Lauca River the main one.
+Much of the reserve consists of extensive Andean steppes cut by rivers and quebradas, the Lauca River being the main one.
 Typical vegetation includes pajonal, tolar and llaretal formations.
-In some areas is possible to find specimen of Polylepis tarapacana.
+The plant Polylepis tomentella, one of the highest-elevation shrubs known, can be found here.